Software Engineering

 Negotiating as a Junior vs Senior Developer

-Understanding your level helps set realistic expectations on both sides.
+Understanding your level sets realistic expectations for both sides.

 Handling Counteroffers and Rejection